 Gunmen Storm Afghan Office Of Save The Children

-Gunmen set off explosives before opening fire on a provincial office of the aid group Save the Children in Afghanistan, killing at least one person and wounding more than a dozen others, local officials say.
+Gunmen set off explosives before opening fire on a provincial office of the aid group Save the Children in Afghanistan, killing at least two people and wounding more than a dozen others, local officials say.

 #AFG Jalalabad fire brigade in the area and are trying to put down the fire, Ningarhar police sources.
 Video shared with me. pic.twitter.com/W7GFrZwGgE— BILAL SARWARY (@bsarwary) January 24, 2018